realpython/python-scripts/readme.md

 1. **15_check_my_environment.py**: Pass in a config file based on your environment.
 1. **16_jinja_quick_load.py**: Render a quick Jinja2 template
 1. **17_rewrite_git_history.md**: Backdating/Rewriting Git history (use at your own risk)
+1. **18_zipper.py**: Zip contents of a directory, adding a timestamp to the filename